 Action

 Pass

 Interface

 OPTx (or the custom name)

 Protocol

 Any

 Source

 OPTx subnets (or the custom name)

 Destination

 Any

 Description

 Default allow all from OPTx

 - Click Save

 Apply Changes

 With the rules all in place, click Apply Changes to finish and activate the new rules.

 The rules should look similar to the following figure:

 Rules (Drag to Change Order)

 Actions Description Schedule Queue Gateway Port Destination Source Protocol States Actions

 Exceptions to Local Blocks

-Allow clients to resolve DNS through the firewall none none 53 (DNS) This Firewall (self) OPTx subnets IPv4 TCP/ UDP 0/0 B
+Allow clients to resolve DNS through the firewall none 53 (DNS) This Firewall (self) OPTx subnets IPv4 TCP/ UDP 0/0 B

-Allow client ICMP to the firewall none none This Firewall (self) OPTx subnets IPv4 ICMP any 0/0 B
+Allow client ICMP to the firewall none This Firewall (self) OPTx subnets IPv4 ICMP any 0/0 B

 Block to protected local networks

-Reject all other traffic to the firewall none none This Firewall (self) 0/0 B
+Reject all other traffic to the firewall none This Firewall (self) 0/0 B

-Reject all other traffic to private networks none none PrivateNets 0/0 B
+Reject all other traffic to private networks none PrivateNets 0/0 B

 General pass rules

-Default allow all from OPTx none none 0/0 B
+Default allow all from OPTx none IPv4

-Add Add Delete Toggle Copy Save Separator

-Fig. 25: Example firewall rules for isolated LAN type segment

-Tip: Rule separators are useful for documenting a ruleset in place.
+Fig. 17: Example firewall rules for isolated LAN type segment Tip: Rule separators are useful for documenting a ruleset in place.
 Similar to the isolated network scenario, it is also possible to be much more strict with rules to only allow specific outbound ports.
-When creating this type of configuration,

-2.7.7 Other Services

-In most cases the above configuration is sufficient and clients on the new LAN can now obtain an address and reach the Internet.
-However, there may be other custom settings which need accounted for when adding a new local interface:

-- If the DNS resolver has specific interface bindings, add the new interface to the list.

-- If using ALTQ traffic shaping, re-run the shaper wizard to include this new LAN type interface.

-- Consider using captive portal to control access the interface

-2.8 Factory Reset Procedure

-This procedure performs a factory reset using the hardware reset button on the Netgate 4100.
-This button is located on the left side of the unit when facing the front (See [Input and Output Ports](#) for reference photos).
+When creating this type of configuration, 2.5.7 Other Services In most cases the above configuration is sufficient and clients on the new LAN can now obtain an address and reach the Internet.
+However, there may be other custom settings which need accounted for when adding a new local interface: - If the DNS resolver has specific interface bindings, add the new interface to the list. - If using ALTQ traffic shaping, re-run the shaper wizard to include this new LAN type interface. - Consider using captive portal to control access the interface 2.6 Factory Reset Procedure This procedure performs a factory reset using the hardware button on the Netgate 5100.
 See also: